A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Introduction

 The structure of this paper is as follows.
 In Section \ref{sec: model-specifications} we provide a brief summary of the GBII distribution, introduce a new class of composite GBII distributions and study some properties, such as its moments and risk measure expressions.
 Regression modelling and estimation procedure are discussed in Section \ref{sec: regression}.
 The advantages of the composite GBII regressions compared to the conventional GLMs in the presence of different tail behaviors are illustrated by a simulation study in Section \ref{sec: simulation}.
 To illustrate its practical use, in Section \ref{sec: applications}, we first fit the composite GBII models to the well-known Danish fire insurance data-set, comparing with fits based on models from existing literature.
 Then regression modelling is discussed with an illustration on a Chinese medical insurance data set.
-Section \ref{section:conclusion} gives some conclusions and future possible extensions.
+Section \ref{section:conclusion} gives some conclusions and future possible extensions. {To make the framework and estimation algorithm more accessible to practitioners, we provide the R programming codes for implementation at \url{https://github.com/lizhengxiao/ComGBII-Regressions}. }